cleeistaken/automation-mssql-linux/README.md

 This Package is released without any guarantee of fit or official support.
 It is not intended to replace any corporate administrative practices, nor are the deployed VMs expected to be used for Production workloads without undergoing additional rigorous auditing and configurations deemed necessary by the end-user.

-Our hope is that the Package will serve as a useful starting point and building block for all Microsoft SQL Server Administrators who may have been struggling with getting similar Solutions successfully deployed or have been wondering if it’s “doable on vSphere”.
+We hope this Package will serve as a useful starting point and building block for all Microsoft SQL Server Administrators who may have been struggling with getting similar Solutions successfully deployed or have been wondering if it’s “doable on vSphere”.

 ## Requirements
 The code was tested using the following Tools, OSes, and Application versions.
-Although not extensively tested these scripts may work with other versions.
+Although not extensively tested, these scripts may work with other versions.

 ### vSphere Environment
 * vSphere 6.7U3 (6.7.0.47000)